openstack/puppet-cinder/README.md

 Limitations
 ------------

-* Setup of storage nodes is limited to Linux and LVM, i.e. Puppet won't configure a Nexenta appliacne but nova can be configured to use the Nexenta driver with Class['cinder::volume::nexenta'].
+* Setup of storage nodes is limited to Linux and LVM, i.e. Puppet won't configure a Nexenta appliance but nova can be configured to use the Nexenta driver with Class['cinder::volume::nexenta'].

 Development
 -----------